Euphrosyne of Alexandria

 Euphrosyne of Alexandria (Ἁγία Εὐφροσύνη tr. "good cheer", 410–470), also called Euphrosynē, was a saint who disguised herself as a male to enter a monastery and live, for 38 years, as an ascetic.
-Her feast day is celebrated on September 25 by the Greek Orthodox Church, Episcopal Church, as well as Byzantine Rite Catholics, and January 16 by the Roman Catholic Church.
-Euphrosyne was born to a wealthy family in Alexandria; her father Paphnutius was a devout Christian and her mother died when Euphrosyne was twelve.
-When she was 18, her father wanted her to marry, so she escaped, disguised as a man, and entered the same monastery he often visited for spiritual counsel.
-She spent most of her years as a monk in seclusion because her beauty tempted the other monks.
+Her feast day is celebrated on September 25 by the Greek Orthodox Church and Byzantine Rite Catholics, on September 27 by the Episcopal Church, and on January 16 by the Roman Catholic Church.

+Euphrosyne was purportedly born to a wealthy family in Alexandria.
+When she was 18, her father wanted her to marry, so she escaped, disguised as a man, and entered a monastery.
+She spent most of her years as a monk in seclusion from the other monks.
 During the final year of her life, Euphrosyne became her father's spiritual director, comforting his grief over losing his only daughter.
 Eventually, she revealed her identity to him and they reconciled.
 After she died, he entered her monastery and became an ascetic himself, living in her cell until he died ten years later.
+Ecclesiastical historian Johann Peter Kirsch considered her story a legend.